Add Plants With People’s Names to Your Garden

 - Golden Alexander (Zizia aurea)

 Can you add to the list?
-Remember, don’t pick plants that are commonly used as people names, such as Rose, but instead plants that were given the names of people.
+Remember, don’t pick plant names that are commonly used as people names, such as rose, but instead plants that were given the names of people.

 Next find out how birds get their names (and our favorite bird nicknames).